casper-devrel/docs-redux/cspr-docs/docs/developers/cli/querying-global-state.md

 ## Querying a Contract

 Query global state given the contract identifier and the `query-global-state` command.
 The contract is stored under the account's named keys, with the key named "counter" and identifier `entity-contract-a1d0bf9d96f3efc9ea67f627df3a7cba390bfc582956032db91060ca5d413e68`.
 The output will contain the contract's `package_hash`, `main_purse`, `associated_keys`, and `action_thresholds`, but will not contain further details such as the contract's named keys and entry points.
-For those details, you will need to run the `get-entity` command instead.
+You will need to run the `get-entity` command instead for those details.
 For the `query-global-state` command, you will need the following information:

 * The **node address**, representing an IP address of a peer on the network.